-You don’t have to report some routine employee expenses to HM Revenue and Customs (HMRC).
+You do not have to report some routine employee expenses to HM Revenue and Customs (HMRC).
 This is called an ‘exemption’.

 Exemptions have replaced dispensations.
-You can’t apply for a dispensation any more.
+You cannot apply for a dispensation any more.

 Expenses covered by an exemption

-You don’t have to report certain business expenses and benefits like:
+You do not have to report certain business expenses and benefits like: